Pricing

 No. GigaChords is not trying to become a giant tab catalog.
 It is a chord analysis and practice tool for audio you provide or are allowed to use.

-Early users will help shape the free tier, Pro limits, and teacher workflow before public launch.
+Early users will help shape analysis limits, saved-library limits, and how the Monthly and Annual plans are explained before public launch.